-When a doctor prescribes medicine, they'll know patient's medical history and whether they are at risk of high blood pressure, so will select medication to avoid or reduce this risk where possible.
+When a doctor prescribes medication, they'll usually know a patient's medical history and whether they are at risk of high blood pressure, so will select medication to avoid or reduce this risk where possible.

 Prescription medicines that may affect blood pressure include contraceptive pills, steroids and some antidepressants.

-As well as affecting blood pressure, some medications and herbal remedies can interfere with other medicines.
+As well as affecting blood pressure, some medications and herbal remedies can interfere with other medications.

 If you have blood pressure concerns, check with a pharmacist first that over-the counter medicines are suitable.